Chart Color Schemes

 Recent residential development output has been above average within Noosaville when compared nationally

-Noosaville recorded approximately 82 residential properties approved annually.
-Between FY-21 and FY-25414 homes were approved, with an additional 6 approved in FY-26.
-Over these years, the average new residents per year per dwelling constructed was 0.4.
+Noosaville has recorded approximately 82 residential properties granted approval each year.
+Over the past five financial years, from FY-21 to FY-25414 homes were approved, with a further 9 approved in FY-26.
+The average number of new residents per year per dwelling constructed over these five years was 0.4.

 Frequently Asked Questions - Development